MattCSmith/Project-365/README.md

 Today I did some more experiementing with Next.js and for the most part I have been really enjoying it.
 Figured out how to integrate it with Contentful headless CMS in the way I want to use it.
 Now that I have explored Next, I think tomorrow I can actually start working on rebuilding the Front End.

-## Day 80
+## Day 81
 #### **Project:** Challenged.Dev - Next.js FrontEnd

-Today I spent some time working on the initial layout and strucutre for the front end.
-Unforuntately there is not much visible progress to look back on, but I am more than happy with the progress
+After deciding to roll with a sidebar layout for this design, I spent some time today starting to build out the first itteration of it.